-Institute of Philosophy is calling applications for Visiting Fellowships for the academic year 2018/19.
-The Institute currently runs two types of fellowship: Collaborative Fellowships as well as Non-stipendiary Fellowships for UK and International researchers.
+Institute of Philosophy is calling applications for Visiting Fellowships for the academic year 2019/20.
+The Institute currently runs two types of fellowship: Collaborative Fellowships as well as Non-stipendiary Fellowships for the UK and International researchers.

 If English is not your first language then you will need to show that your English language skills are at a high enough level to succeed in your studies.